-The Covid-19 pandemic that began in 2020 generated increased interest in plotting epidemiological data, which is often tabulated using a "week date" reporting convention.
+The Covid-19 pandemic of 2020/2021 generated increased interest in plotting epidemiological data, which is often tabulated using a "week date" reporting convention.
 Deficiencies with gnuplot support for this convention were remedied and the support for week-date time was extended.

-- Time specifier format %W has been brought into accord with the ISO 8601 week date standard. - Time specifier format %U has been brought into accord with the CDC/MMWR week date standard. - New function tm\week(time, std) returns ISO or CDC standard week of year. - New function weekdate iso(year, week, day) converts ISO standard week date to calendar time. - New function weekdate\cdc(year, week, day) converts CDC standard week date to calendar time.
+- Time specifier format %W has been brought into accord with the ISO 8601 week date standard. - Time specifier format %U has been brought into accord with the CDC/MMWR week date standard. - New function tm_week(time, std) returns ISO or CDC standard week of year. - New function weekdate iso(year, week, day) converts ISO standard week date to calendar time. - New function weekdate_cdc(year, week, day) converts CDC standard week date to calendar time.